medisant/AntiClickEvent/README.md

 ## How do I use this mod?

-Simply download the latest release and put it into your mod folde like every other mod.
+Just simply download the latest release and put it into your mod folder like every other mod.
 This mod requires the Fabric API.

 ## Screenshots